When forest degradation occurs, the ecological landscape of the earth is tremendously altered. Both human error and natural phenomena

 - they are directly or indirectly premeditated or influenced by humans

-- fire is used as an option to “manage” forests.
-Usually, this is employed as the simplest and cheapest means for smallholders.
+- fire is used as an option to “manage” the forests.
+Usually, this is employed by smallholder farmers.
+Popularly referred to as slash-and-burn, this method is the simplest and cheapest means of farming.

-Fires can tremendously change the composition and structure of forests.
-They make the burned areas vulnerable to invasion of alien species, and endanger biological diversity.
-They also leave an impact on varied sectors, particularly:
+Fires tremendously change the composition and structure of the forests.
+They turn the burned areas vulnerable to invasion of alien species.
+Forest fires do endanger biological diversity and affect the local communities and farmers around the area.

-I remember what Ghanaian President, John Dramani Mahama, once said in a speech.
-He lamented at how his country suffers from environmental degradation through forest depletion, agricultural soil degradation, and environmental health damage, which remarkably hamper his country’s prospects of sustainable development.
-He said that such degradation has cost 3.7 percent of Ghana’s gross domestic product (GDP) in 2010.
+On the general note, forest fires tremendously affect the economy and diversity of the region.
+Soil fertility and water cycles are disrupted, too.
+Having said these, I’m reminded of what Ghana President, John Dramani Mahama, once said in a speech.
+He lamented at how his country suffers from environmental degradation.
+He particularly pointed out forest depletion, agricultural soil degradation, and environmental health damage as the contributing factors that hamper Ghana’s prospects of sustainable development.
+Mahama said that such degradation has cost 3.7 percent of Ghana’s gross domestic product (GDP) in 2010.